Apollo-ARTE/Axys/CONTRIBUTING.md

 # Contributing to Axys

-Thank you for your interest in contributing to **Axys**, the VisionOS companion to (RhinoPlugin)[https://github.com/Apollo-ARTE/Axys-RhinoPlugin]!
-We welcome feature requests, bug reports, and contributions to enhance the AR experience.
+Thank you for your interest in contributing to **Axys**, the visionOS companion to [RhinoPlugin](https://github.com/Apollo-ARTE/Axys-RhinoPlugin).
+We welcome feature requests, bug reports, and contributions.

 ---